 TGax Editor: Please make changes to the 1st paragraph in this subclause as shown below

-Each element of the TXVECTOR parameter STA_ID_LIST identifies the STA or group of STAs that is the recipient of an RU in the HE MU PPDU.
+Each element of the TXVECTOR parameter STA_ID_LIST identifies the STA or group of STAs that is the recipient of an RU in the HE MU PPDU when the TXVECTOR parameter UPLINK_FLAG is set to 0.
 An individually addressed RU is an RU addressed to an associated non-AP STA and the STA_ID_LIST element for that RU is set to the 11 LSBs of the AID of the STA receiving the PSDU contained in that RU.
 If an RU is intended for one or more unassociated non-AP STAs, then the STA_ID_LIST element for that RU is set to 2045.
 If an RU is intended for no user, then the STA_ID_LIST element for that RU is set to 2046.
-If an RU is intended for an AP, then the STA_ID_LIST contains only one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.
+If an RU is intended for an AP (i.e., the TXVECTOR parameter UPLINK_FLAG is set to 1), then the STA_ID_LIST contains only one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.
 If an RU is intended for multiple STAs for MU-MIMO then multiple STAs identified by STA-IDs in the STA_ID_LIST will use the same resource unit (see 26.5.2 (UL MU operation)).
 If an RU is intended for multiple associated STAs and carries a single A-MPDU then the STA_ID_LIST element is set as follows:

 Semantics of the service primitive